Recognizing the Power of Food Addiction

-Without doubt the one intellectual idea I’ve LEARNED that helped me the most is that food addiction is an extremely powerful force.
+Recently during a coaching session I was asked to name the one thing that helped me the most toward my recovery from food addiction.
+Without doubt the one intellectual idea I’ve learned that helped me the most is that food addiction is an extremely powerful force.
 When people want to escape other addictions in our culture, they can get help.
 There exists a social safety net for people who recognize the harm of continuing to smoke cigarettes, drink alcohol, take drugs, gamble, shop or even have sex compulsively.
 But there’s no help for food addiction recovery.
 There might be some lip service given to the problem as it relates to hard core, heavy weight (literally) compulsives, but if you really understand what garden variety food addiction is and go looking for help, you soon realize that nobody’s REALLY tackling it, and I mean NOBODY.
-Even so called food-addiction experts are food addicts in irretrievable denial.
+Even so called food-addiction experts are themselves food addicts in irretrievable denial.

 When overnight change is attempted, people not only typically fail, but in practical terms, they become confused and lose their sense of direction.
 They feel that they can’t move forward, but they can’t go all the way back to their previous eating habits either.
 Feeling stuck and trapped, they sometimes end up wishing they’d never even learned about raw food or the power of the body to heal itself.
-From this vantage point, it’s easy to feel envious of “normal” people who obliviously abuse themselves and get lots of support and sympathy for the consequences that follow.
+From this vantage point, it’s easy to feel deprived and envious of “normal” people who obliviously abuse themselves and get lots of support and sympathy for the consequences that follow.

 Slow transitional changes, on the other hand, give people something to fall back on at each stage, if/when they realize a little compromise is needed.
 This allows gradual, gentle and graceful forward progress.